 Two years before he brought us the groundbreaking Superman the Movie, Richard Donner would oversee an equally groundbreaking horror.
-One that not only redefined the devil on-screen but also launched its own unique mythology.
-By embracing the biblical story of the devil, while cleverly placing it into the hands of a child, Donner would twist and contort the foundations of all previous satanic movies.
-The Omen would take inspiration from Rosemary’s Baby and The Exorcist while creating its own religious world of good and evil.
-And while Donner’s Superman just two years later would celebrate the joy of a couple adopting a child with extraordinary talents, The Omen would twist the innocence of childhood and the loving support of two parents into a gut-churning horror where the devil’s mark sat beneath a five-year-old boy’s thick black locks.
+The Omen would not only redefine the devil on-screen but launch its own unique mythology by embracing the biblical story of the devil while cleverly placing it into the hands of a child.
+Here Donner would twist and transform the foundations of the satanic-themed horror.
+The Omen would take its inspiration from Rosemary’s Baby and The Exorcist while creating its own religious-themed world of good and evil.
+Here The Omen would twist the innocence of childhood and the loving support of two parents into a gut-churning horror where the devil’s mark sat beneath a five-year-old boy’s thick black locks.

 READ MORE: BRIGHTBURN

-The Omen created its own mythology, primarily due to an intelligent screenplay that dovetailed classic fiction with religion.
-The result provides a unique take on the antichrist’s return to earth while creating its own religious text and legend.
-As a result, The Omen has cemented itself into public belief; many of its fictional 1970s ideas, held aloft as ancient spiritual truths.
+The Omen would create its own mythology due to an intelligent screenplay that dovetailed classic horror fiction with adapted religious scripture.
+The result was a unique take on the antichrist’s return to earth that would create its own religious iconography.
+As a result, The Omen cemented itself into public belief, with many of its fictional ideas held aloft as ancient spiritual truths.

-Richard Donner takes the 70s fascination with the occult and removes the horns, subverting the innocence of a child on-screen.
-The Omen joyously plays with every parent’s deepest fears, as two good people discover their son is not what they thought him to be.
-But the finale cemented its place as one of the finest horrors ever made as a father faced the terror of an impossible choice; the life of your child versus the welfare and lives of others.
-Richard Donner’s masterpiece of horror cleverly implants its ideas into the global imagination.
-The stories and rumours of a deadly curse would only strengthen its advertising and box office pull while equally earning it a place in cinematic folklore.
+In The Omen, Richard Donner takes the 70s fascination with the occult and removes the horns, subverting the innocence of a child on-screen; here, The Omen joyously plays with every parent’s deepest fears as two good people discover their son is not what they thought him to be.
+But the finale cemented its place as one of the finest horrors ever made as a father faced the terror of an impossible choice; the life of his child versus the welfare and lives of others.
+Meanwhile, stories and rumours of a deadly curse would only strengthen its advertising and box office pull while equally earning it a place in cinematic folklore.
 However, in the end, it is the audience’s reaction to the devil in kid’s clothes that makes The Omen a game-changing and compelling slice of spiritual horror.